 Grimsby Town Reserve 3 Denaby United 0

 Last season Grimsby Town furnished the one bright spot in the doleful career of Denaby United, by submitting gracefully to a first class thrashing after Denaby had been losing right and left to all comers.
 But that happened at Denaby.
 At Blundell Park.
 Denaby have done nothing worth writing home about, since the year they ran second in the championship.
-And all fresh from their billing victory over Mansfield Town they did not go down to Grimsby last Saturday with any glowing anticipations, even though Grimsby had been in a rut of late.
+And all fresh from their brilliant victory over Mansfield Town they did not go down to Grimsby last Saturday with any glowing anticipations, even though Grimsby had been in a rut of late.

 The start of the match was delayed until 3.30 by a schoolboy’s match.
 Grimsby being engaged with Dewsbury in the English shield.